mitchelloharawild/talk-ggextenders-ggtime/README.md

 with new grammatical elements for presenting temporal patterns.
 These elements can be composed together to create familiar visual idioms, and also recombined in new ways to create new informative plots.
-Temporal visualisation requires special handling to accomodate calendrical quirks (similar to spatial, graph, and uncertainty visualisation).
+Temporal data requires special handling to highlight patterns arising from calendar systems (much like the nuances of spatial, graph, and uncertainty visualisation).
 In this ggextenders talk I will introduce some design-stage development of the ggtime package, and pose some technical discussion questions about engineering and designing ggplot2 extensions.

 #### Structure

-- Background (time as a special dimension, relate mixtime/ggtime to distributional/ggdist)
+- 5 mins: Background (setup, time as a special dimension, relate mixtime/ggtime to distributional/ggdist)

-- Existing work producing visual idioms (feasts, sugrrants, gravitas)
+- 5 mins: Existing work producing visual idioms (feasts, sugrrants, gravitas)

-- Design philosophy: use grammar layers to extend time independently of other layers (ggtime :heart: ggdist)
+- 5 mins: Design philosophy: use grammar layers to extend time independently of other layers (ggtime :heart: ggdist)

+- 5 mins: ggtime demonstration (geom, scale, …)

-- Design decision discussions
+- 40 mins: Design decision discussions

   Start with the question prompt, along with some related work and necessary info.

-  - Design decision 1: implementation of `coord_calender()`
-  - Design decision 2: `geom_time_line()` or
+  - Design decision 1: `geom_time_line()` or
     `position_civil()`/`position_absolute()` for civil/absolute time
+  - Design decision 2: implementation of `coord_calendar()`
   - Design decision 3: circular time as a position? data pre-processing

 ### Format